kairosity/mp2-tunnel-focus/testing.md

 ![1stround](misc-images/1st-round.png)
 ![2ndround](misc-images/2nd-round.png)

-Then Haley from tutor support sent me [this](https://stackoverflow.com/questions/209029/best-way-to-remove-an-event-handler-in-jquery)useful information about using jQuery to effect a bind and unbind function on event listeners, in order to cancel or remove the event listeners of click and / or keyup.
+Then Haley from tutor support sent me [this](https://stackoverflow.com/questions/209029/best-way-to-remove-an-event-handler-in-jquery) useful information about using jQuery to effect a bind and unbind function on event listeners, in order to cancel or remove the event listeners of click and / or keyup.
 This worked a treat, as below:

                     $(this).unbind('click', arguments.callee);
                     $(this).unbind('keyup', arguments.callee);